 - take action, on behalf of a scheme, to recover unpaid contributions from the employer if the due date for payment has passed; - where a wind-up is pending and members' interests may be at risk, it can issue a 'freezing order'; this order temporarily halts all activity within the scheme, so that it can investigate concerns and encourage negotiations; - prohibit a person from acting as a trustee in relation to any scheme, a particular scheme or a particular category of schemes, if it is satisfied that the person is not "a fit and proper person" to be a trustee of a scheme, or of the schemes to which the order relates.
 The issuing of a prohibition order against a person has the effect of removing that person as a trustee of that scheme.
 When such action is taken, the name of the prohibited individual or (trustee) company is published (see TPR website).
-It is also possible for TPR to suspend an individual from acting as a trustee for an offence involving dishonesty or deception or where there is a petition before the courts for an order adjudging the trustee bankrupt and the proceedings on the petition have not been concluded; - fine individual trustees up to £5,000 and a company up to £50,000; - · prosecution of certain offences in the criminal courts; - inspect premises and documents as necessary.
+It is also possible for TPR to suspend an individual from acting as a trustee.
+A suspension order might be issued where TPR is awaiting the outcome of proceedings against a trustee for an offence involving dishonesty or deception or where there is a petition before the courts for an order adjudging the trustee bankrupt and the proceedings on the petition have not been concluded; - fine individual trustees up to £5,000 and a company up to £50,000; - · prosecution of certain offences in the criminal courts; - inspect premises and documents as necessary.
 If a person refuses to assist or attempts to alter, suppress, conceal or destroy any document which they are likely to be asked to produce, they are guilty of a criminal offence and are liable on summary conviction to a fine and on conviction to a fine or imprisonment (for up to two years) or both.
 A caution is a further sanction which can be applied in less serious instances; - appoint a trustee to a scheme if that is deemed necessary to ensure the proper running of the scheme.